tryfsharp/tryfsharp-site/tutorials/getting-started.md

         rnd.Next(1, 7)

-The parameter `()` is called the _unit value_ and it specifies that `roll` is a function, but it does not take any useful arguments.
+The parameter `()` is called the _unit value_ and it specifies that `roll` is a function, but it does not take any useful inputs.
 You can call it using `roll ()` and you'll get a random number back.
-In the same way, you can now call `randomColor ()` to get a random color!
+In the same way, you can now call `randomColor ()`, that we added for you, to get a random color!

 > <i class="fa fa-magic"></i> And now, a little secret!
 If you produce a string starting with
 > "html: " we will render it as an inline HTML, so you can do some funky stuff...